zqmillet/BibTeXTools/Readme.md

     BibTeXTools.py -d "ISSN, Year, Owner" References.bib

-## Built With
+## Built with

 * Python 3.5
 * PyCharm 2016.1.3

+## To Do
+* Obtain the impact factor of literature according to the property `ISSN`.
+* Obtain the full paper of literature accroding to the property `Doi` or `Url`.
+* Remove redundant literatures.

 ## License

 This project is licensed under the MIT License.
-See the [License.md](License.md) file for details
+See the [License.md](License.md) file for details.

 ## Acknowledgments
 I would like to thank the anonymous referees for their helpful comments and suggestions.